simonescaccia/IoTProject/Evaluation.md

 We should for example connect this type of turbine called micro hydro water turbine generator to our water flow sensor.

+We have analysed if there is the possibility to charge the device using this turbine and it is feasible:
+1. Esp32 in the active mode consume 240 mA and it is powered at 5 V; so, because in the prototype the duty cicle is not implemented, it consumes 1,2 W.
+2. The Water Flow Sensor consume 10 mA (max) and it is powered at 5 V (because it is connected with the Esp32); so it consumes 0,05 W.
+3. The Micro Water Turbine Hydro Generator works at 12 V, the power is 10 W and the intensity is 1,2 A; beacuse the diameter is lower than the diameter of the Water Flow Sensor, we do a proportion: if the sensor works with max 30 L/min (diameter=15,24mm), the generator work with max 25,6 L/min (diameter=13mm).
+The generator ideally can charge the device and the sensor beacuse it gives 10 W and they need 1,25 W. Other analysis should be done to know the daily water flow and relative energy produced.

 ## Response Time Performances

 The response time between CHIEF, FORKs and BRANCHEs depends on the distance between the MCUs, so it depends on the topology of the irrigation system.
+An idea of the time taken by the architecture is shown in the previous chapter about the setting of the water leak detection threshold.